perforce/helix-authentication-service/README.md

   }
 }
 ```

+The important part of that configuration is to set the `nameIdentifierProbes`,
+otherwise the NameID returned in the SAML response is the default generated
+value, which is difficult to tie back to the Perforce user account.

 On the *Usage* tab of the addon screen, copy the **Identity Provider Login URL**
 to the `SAML_IDP_SSO_URL` setting in the service configuration.
 To get the SLO